American Heart Association

 - BLS Instructors: you're permitted to teach courses at our location (or yours).
 As a BLS Instructor, you may maintain your clients and teach your clients; however, we do not permit you to teach clients that belong to our Training Center or who belong to another instructor in our organization.

-- Advanced Instructors (ACLS and PALS): you will be invited to teach our programs at our location, as the need arises.
+- Advanced Instructors (ACLS and PALS): you will be invited to teach our programs at our location, as the need arises, or as your schedule at our location.
 ACLS and PALS instructors are not permitted to teach the ACLS or the PALS program independently.
 ACLS and PALS instructors must have the rank of Course Director (and/or Training Center Faculty) to teach one of our programs independently.
 As an ACLS or PALS instructor, you may also teach for another US AHA Training Center, provide them with your ACLS/PALS instructor card and most Training Centers will permit you to teach at their center.

 Audience: RNs, APNs, PAs, LPNs, MDs, DOs, EMTs, Paramedics, Techs, and more.